barkhayot/flask-grpc/readme.md

-# Building a Flask API Gateway for gRPC Microservices: A Practical Guide
+# Flask API Gateway for gRPC Microservices

 This repository contains a simple example of the process creating Flask API Gateway to interact with gRPC microservices.